-During the land activities we respect nature and encourage our clients to do the same by not leaving anything behind but footprints.
+During our land activities, we respect nature and encourage our customers to do the same by not leaving anything behind but footprints.
 We also collect litter every time we find some on the trails.

-It is our intention to enrich your visit by letting you interact with local trades and people who like to share the traditions and way of life on the island.
-Therefore many of our programs include visits to local producers and different handcrafts.
+It is our intention to enrich your visit by letting you interact with local people who like to share the traditions and way of life on the island.
+Therefore, many of our programs include visits to local producers and different handicrafts.

 The Azores are considered to be one of the world’s best destinations to do whale and dolphin watching and for scientific research.
-In good years we can also see rare species crossing our waters such as beaked whales, orcas, and false killer whales.
+Sometimes, we can also see rare species passing by our waters such as beaked whales, orcas, and false killer whales.

-Futurismo Whale Watching Azores collects data, develops researches and studies the cetacean behavior for over a decade.
-Our main goal is to know more about the migrating routes and distribution of the baleen whales and to go deeper in our knowledge of the sperm whales, one of the main symbols of the Azores.
+Futurismo Whale Watching Azores collects data, develops researches and studies cetaceans behavior for over a decade.
+Our main goal is to know more about the migrating routes and distribution of the baleen whales as well as growing a deeper knowledge about sperm whales, one of the main symbols of the Azores.